 Historians have said that the end of the run up in the late 1980’s was from a few major events.
 First, the tax reform bill of 1986 which changed the status of rental investment properties that owners now either had passive or active income from their investment properties and then the stock market crash of 1987.
 These two events were the beginning of the end for the run up, on a financial front and then on a psychological front.
 This one-two punch put the economy and the real estate market in a correction that lasted until 1995 or 1996 depending on the regional economy.

 Let’s go back and try to answer the question.
 When was the best time to buy shore real estate between 1987 and 1996?
-Let me point out the real estate market bottomed out 1992, 1993, 1994 which I call the muddy bottom.
+Let me point out that, failed trust deeds of the real estate market bottomed out 1992, 1993, 1994 which I call the muddy bottom.
 At that time buyers and sellers were trading deeds and the prices stayed generally fixed except the buyers that were buying the quality pieces made out much better in the long run.
 If you bought in 1991 did you not get a great price?
 If you bought in 1995 did you not get a great price?
 All I can say in that if you bought in all five of those years you would have doubled or tripled the value of your investment.

 Why did the real estate market just decide to go up then?
 Supply and demand is the usual factor.
 When the supply dips below the demand the prices will start to increase slowing because there is always addition supply waiting for the prices to increase.
 When do the prices really start to move?
 Now we go back to the opposite psychology, because when everyone is buying other people feel more comfortable to buy!
 Friends and family always try to keep up with the Smiths or Cohen’s.